 Google does a pretty good job about keeping pop-up windows under control in its Chrome browser.
 A sea of pop-up windows invading your traditional browsing experience indicates a problem.
 Thankfully, we have a few tricks up our sleeve for dealing with these annoying advertisements, and they don’t take much time – or know-how – in order to set up.

 Below we list a number of detailed ways to stop pop-ups, including running malware scans and creating an exception list.
-However, blocking in Chrome browser involves just four basic actions.
+However, blocking in Chrome browser involves five basic actions.

 - Select Settings from the Chrome menu.

 - Typing in Popups

 - Click Pop-ups.

 - Toggle the Pop-ups option to Blocked or delete exceptions.

 1. Click on the Chrome menu icon in the upper-right corner of the browser, and then click on Settings.